tozd/docker-cron/README.md

 When `cron` daemon runs, it stores its environment into `/dev/shm/cron-environment` file.
 You cron scripts can then source this file (`. /dev/shm/cron-environment`) to gain access to environment variables provided to Docker container.
 Only root processes can access this file.

+Docker images are rebuild daily to get any latest (security) updates.
+If you do the same in your image (which extends this image), you will get those updates as well.